philou/philou.github.com/source/_posts/2018-07-09-principles-that-will-make-you-become-a-badass-developer.markdown

 keywords: "Large Scale Refactoring, Badass Developper, become a badass developer, refactoring large software projects, refactoring large software systems, refactoring large code base, refactoring in large software projects"
 description: "Having a badass developer onboard will help to get sponsorship for a large scale refactoring.
 They help with their experience, but also by the way they communicate and negotiate with the business people.
 If you want to become a badass developer yourself, here are a five principles to live by."
 ---
+*There are some simple attitude principles that badass developers follow to gain the business people trust.*

 In my [last post](/5-mistakes-badass-developers-never-do/), I went over things we should avoid if we want to become badass developers.
 As I said though, this is far from enough.
 Once we've stoped losing trust from the business, it's time to build some more !
 This is the forth post in [a series about how to get sponsorship for a large scale refactoring](/blog/categories/large-scale-refactoring-sponsorship-series/).
 If you haven't, start reading from [the beginning](/how-to-convince-your-business-to-sponsor-a-large-scale-refactoring/).

 The badass developers gain the business's trust by sneaking in as business partners.
 A good way to become one is to start acting like one !
 Here are examples of principles for that.